d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 to provide insight into how each component works.
-But when you're using RNNs every day or writing production code, you'll want to rely more on libraries that cut down on both implementation time
+But when you're using RNNs every day or writing production code, you will want to rely more on libraries that cut down on both implementation time
 (by supplying library code for common models and functions) and computation time